Algebraic groups in non-commutative probability theory revisited: General notation and conventions

 Tensors $a_1 \otimes \dots \otimes a_n \in T(\mathcal{A})$ are written as words $a_1 \cdots a_n$.
 They have to be distinguished from the product of the $a_i$ seen as elements in the algebra $\mathcal{A}$, which is written $a_1\cdot_{\!\!\scriptscriptstyle{\mathcal{A}}} \cdots \cdot_{\!\scriptscriptstyle{\mathcal{A}}} a_n$.
 The unit $\mathbf 1$ of the ground field is identified with the empty word $\emptyset$.
 The word $a \cdots a \in \mathcal{A}^{\otimes n}$ is denoted $a^{ n}$ -- and should not be confused with the $n$-th power of $a$ in $\mathcal{A}$, which is written $a^{\cdot_{\!\!\scriptscriptstyle{\mathcal{A}}} n}$.

-The natural algebra structure on $T^+(\mathcal{A})$ refers to the concatenation product of words, which turns it into a non-commutative graded algebra with the natural degree of a word $w=a_1 \cdots a_n$ being its length, i.e., $\deg(w):=n$.
+The natural algebra structure on $T^+(\mathcal{A})$ refers to the concatenation product of words, which turns it into a non-commutative graded algebra with the natural degree of a word $w=a_1 \cdots a_n$ being its length, i.e., its number of letters, $\deg(w):=n$.
 In the unital case the empty word is of length zero and, as we saw already, plays the role of the unit for the concatenation product.

+We use here the convention that identifies the algebra of polynomials $S(V)$ (also known as the symmetric tensor algebra) over a vector space $V$ with the space of covariants $\bigoplus_{n\geq 0}T^n(V)/{S_n}$, where $S_n$ is the $n$-th symmetric group acting on tensors of length $n$ by permutation: